Sharra's Exile

 Sharra's Exile is a science fantasy novel by American writer Marion Zimmer Bradley.
-Part of the Darkover, it is a sequel to The Heritage of Hastur.
+Part of the Darkover series, it is a sequel to The Heritage of Hastur.
 This novel is a complete rewrite of The Sword of Aldones published by Ace in 1962.
 The second chapter of book one (pages 39 to 57) of Sharra's Exile was previously published in a slightly different form as a short story entitled "Blood Will Tell" in The Keeper's Price.

 Sharra's Exile falls in the part of the Darkover timeline that the author called "Against the Terrans: The Second Age (after the Comyn)".
+The story begins about three years after the events of The Heritage of Hastur and less than a year after The Planet Savers.

 Plot summary

 Prologue

 Lew and Kennard Alton have been absent from Darkover for three years, since the events of the Sharra Rebellion (as seen in The Heritage of Hastur).
 Despite numerous attempts, Terran medics were not able to restore Lew's hand, but he is slowly recovering his mental and emotional control.